madeline-michaelis/16S_chtc/README.md

 From your laptop, where you downloaded your CHTC results files, drag and drop them onto the qiime2 View website to view the plots, tables, etc.
 The `qza` files are actually zipped files, so you can also unzip them like a regular .zip file.

-# Tips and tricks
+# ✨ Customizing the workflow

 After you finish running the pipeline with the defaults, you will likely need to edit a few parameters to correctly process your dataset.
+Some of the main ones that can be changes are:

+- Trimming lenghts on the forward and reverse reads (likely have to change depending on your data)
+- Depth of sequencing (likely have to change depending on your data)
+- Reference Taxonomic Database

 `01-import-demux/demux.qzv` needs to be imported in qiime2 view.
 Click on the tab that says "Interactive quality plot".
 Check on the forward and reverse reads what position needs to be trimmed on the left and right-hand side of the forward and reverse reads.